Shareholder yield: Overview

-To understand how debt reduction increases shareholder value, it is helpful to consider the 1958 paper by Nobel laureates Franco Modigliani and Merton H. Miller entitled The Cost of Capital, Corporation Finance and the Theory of Investment.
-This paper proved that a firm’s value is independent of how it is financed, provided that one ignores the tax effect of debt interest.
-If Modigliani and Miller are correct, the use of free cash flow to repay debt results in a transfer of wealth from the debtor to the shareholder.
+Reducing debt can also produce a de facto dividend, assuming the value of the firm remains the same; reducing debt increases shareholder value.
+A paper by Nobel laureates Franco Modigliani and Merton H. Miller entitled The Cost of Capital, Corporation Finance and the Theory of Investment explained how debt reduction increases shareholder value.
+The authors state that a firm's value is independent of how it is financed, provided that one ignores the tax effect of debt interest.
+So the use of free cash flow to repay debt results in a transfer of wealth from the debtor to the shareholder.